-Once the French VAT registration has been given, which can take several weeks, a unique French VAT number is allocated to the company.
+Once a VAT registration has been approved, a unique French VAT number is allocated to the business.
 All EU member states have a fixed format for their VAT numbers.
-In France, there are four formats, as follows:

 This guide covers the essential steps ecommerce sellers need to take now that the UK has left the EU Customs Union and VAT regime to keep their cross-border sales going, avoid extra tax costs and frustrated customers.